f1nal3/Juniorgram/Docs/New models explained.md

 User must know names of fields, that isn't convinient way.
 So, I've chosen an enum that includes names of fields and at the same time it can be a key for the map.
 Quite simple at the start.
 It's obvious that we're going to have a lot common logic inside models, therefore we need to create a kind of base class that can hold this common logic.
 In addition, somehow we need to instance what kind of model it's going to be.
 Plus, we have to choose enum for the specific model/class.
 I decided that making a template parameter which will instance a specific model is the best option there.
-So, I've created a base class called 'UnifiedModel' with template parameter.
+So, I've created a base class called ***UnifiedModel*** with template parameter.
 It's in charge of defining what model it is and at the same time it's a key for the map.

 > Also this class has a pure virtual function, so it makes the whole class abstract.

 Everything that user needs to use is something that gives him access to the fields.
-So, base class includes only container as a data storage, I decided to define operator[] as a main method which gives access.
+So, base class includes only container as a data storage, I decided to define ***operator[]*** as a main method which gives access.
 Of course, there're some non-common methods.
 Due to them all model system can be automated.

 Let's look at them:

+---

 ### virtual TEnum getEnumField(size_t num) const = 0;